JurjenBiewenga/EditorBook/Pages/Fundamentals.md

 * Entering/exiting play-mode
 * Importing any code

 These events are what we call assembly reloads.
 During these assembly reloads Unity will unload all C# code (including large parts of the editor itself) and recompile and load the assemblies.
 After an assembly reload is completed Unity will restore (also known as deserialization) all serialized data from disk to their respective objects.
 Therefore if your data is not serialized during an assembly reload; it will all be lost.

+The serialized state is initialized and saved by the default values in your code, Unity from then on applies the serialized state on top of your default values.
+The recommended way to interact with the serialized state is by using `SerializedObject`s and SerializedProperties, in the next chapters we will discuss those further.

 ![serialization diagram example](../Images/SerializationDiagram.png)

-The serialized state is initialized by the default values in your code, this is why when you change the default value it is not updated in the inspector (you can manually update it by right clicking on the component and pressing reset).
-The recommended way to interact with the serialized state is by using SerializedObjects and SerializedProperties, in the next chapter we will discuss those further.

-To view this serialized state you can set your editor to use text serialization and open any `*.meta` or `*.asset` file to see what is being saved.
+To view this serialized state you can set the Unity editor to use text serialization and open any `*.meta` or `*.asset` file to see what is currently saved.

 ![text serialization example](../Images/TextSerialization.png)